-Leaders' Guide for Campus Staff
+Leaders' Guide

 The Opportunity.
 "God's creation reveals the dignity and value of humanity," (from God of Justice, by Abraham George & Nikki A. Toyama-Szeto).
 However, racial tension and injustice have always been present and powerful in our country and worldwide.
 Many of us find ourselves overwhelmed or confused by what we're experiencing in the aftermath of the killings of George Floyd, Ahmaud Arbery, Breonna Taylor, and others.
 As followers of Jesus, we know we need to engage in conversations and move toward healing, but we don't know where to start.
 Maybe that's you, or maybe not.
-Either way, you-our valuable campus staff-are on the front lines for such a time as this.
-We want to see you resourced for this moment, if possible.
+Either way, we want to see you resourced for this moment, if possible.

-Students on your campus and their friends will probably have several good options if they want to learn more: seminars, diversity trainings, forums, rallies, lectures, etc. Question: So why should you try to duplicate those well-meaning efforts?
-Answer: Because you have a message to share that no secular diversity expert can offer.
-You can point students to the remedy for racism found in-and only found in-the transforming power of the gospel of Jesus and His Kingdom.
+People in your ministry and their friends may have several good options if they want to learn more.
+However, the Body of Christ has a unique contribution to offer.
+You can point people to the remedy for racism found in-and only found in-the transforming power of the gospel of Jesus and His Kingdom.
 What an opportunity!

 The Remedy.
 Our God is absolutely sovereign and absolutely good, and His gospel is where we find real hope.
 The Apostle Paul emphatically reminds us of the real oneness we have in Christ (Col. 3:11 and Gal.
 3:26-28).
 Right here, right now.
 Squarely in the midst of this racism-riddled, broken world that we live in.
 Paul doesn't deny that within God's family, we His children are still different from one another.
-We are still imperfect men and women from diverse ethnicities, still in process.
+We are still imperfect men and women from diverse ethnicities, and we are all still in process.
 Our oneness is a spiritual reality that Christ calls us to live out amidst the broken social constraints pushing against the Kingdom of God on earth, His purposes, and the hope of the gospel.

 This gospel of oneness in Christ should compel us to care about the stronghold of racism wherever we find it-within us or around us-so that His Kingdom will "come on earth as it is in heaven."
 But we know that Satan won't surrender an inch of territory he occupies with racism, whether in the hearts of individuals or embedded in systems or institutions.
 You are equipped for this spiritual battle (Eph.
 6:12).
-Even the most polished secular diversity experts or movement leaders won't be offering this remedy to your students (Rom.
-12:1-2).
+Even the most helpful secular diversity experts or movement leaders will not be able to offer the fullness of this remedy found in the gospel to the people in your ministry and your community.

 The Request.
-That is why, in July 2020, Ben Nugent (Collegiate Director) and other Collegiate leaders asked a very diverse team of about 40 Navigator staff to design a ministry tool for you, our Collegiate staff.
-We hope it will help you and your students engage in conversations happening all around you.
+That is why, in July 2020, Ben Nugent (Collegiate Director) and other field staff asked a very diverse team of about 40 Navigator staff to design a ministry tool.
+We hope it will help you and those in your ministry engage in conversations happening all around you.
 We're calling it "Conversations on Race and God's Heart for Justice."

 The Goal.
-We have one simple goal: to offer you a tool that will help you create an opportunity for your students to talk about race and injustice in ways that bring them to the God of the Bible, who is the God of inclusion and justice for all.
+We have one simple goal: to offer you a tool that will help you create an opportunity to talk about race and injustice in ways that bring us to the God of the Bible, who is the God of inclusion and justice for all.
 And He has called us to "make disciples of all nations" (Matt.
 28:19-20).
-How we respond to this issue can greatly impact our fruitfulness on this generation of disciplemakers.
+How we respond to this issue can greatly impact our fruitfulness as disciplemakers.